mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

   <img src="{{ site.url }}/assets/images/staticman-parent-comments-only.png" alt="Parent comments only">
   <figcaption>Success, there be parent comments Captain!</figcaption>
 </figure>

+{% include notice content="
+#### Note: Sort and Where Filters Don't Mix

+I had all kinds of errors and strange behavior due to mixing a `sort` filter with `where` and `where_exp`.
+I determined it was unnecessary as the items were being sorted alphabetically based on their filenames, and removed the filter.

+Your mileage may vary depending on your `_data` filenames."
+%}

 Next up, displaying comment replies nested in the appropriate threads.
 Here is when the real headaches began...